ellabellla/servefs/README.md

   - allows you to graphically navigate directories and view files
 - servefs-cli
   - command line interface to create/modify/view files and directories
+- servefs-fuse
+  - a fuse3 mountable filesystem using the sqlite backend
 - servefs-lib
   - a library for interacting with the sqlite backend